1. Purpose and Scope

-This policy describes how International Women’s Development Agency (IWDA) will fulfill its obligations under the Privacy Act 1988 and details the personal information collected by IWDA, including why the organisation holds personal information, how it is protected, and the choices individuals can make about their personal information.
+This policy describes how International Women’s Development Agency (IWDA) will manage personal information and fulfill its obligations under the Privacy Act 1988.
+Personal information means information about an identified individual, or an individual who is reasonably identifiable.
+This policy details the personal information collected by IWDA, including why the organisation holds personal information, how it is protected, and the choices individuals can make about their personal information.

 IWDA respects individual privacy and is committed to protecting personal information.
-IWDA applies the Australian Privacy Principles contained in the Privacy Act 1988, and is guided by the Code of Ethics and Professional Conduct of the Fundraising Institute of Australia.
-Should there be any inconsistency between this policy and the Privacy Act 1988, this policy shall be interpreted to give effect to and comply with that legislation.
+IWDA applies the Australian Privacy Principles (APP) contained in the Privacy Act 1988, and is guided by the Code of Ethics and Professional Conduct of the Fundraising Institute of Australia.

 Collection and storage of personal information

 IWDA collects and retains personal information necessary to assist in achieving our mission, managing our relationships with donors and other supporters, keeping people informed of our activities, strengthening the organisation through fundraising and complying with law.

 IWDA will collect personal information only by fair and lawful means.
 Whenever reasonably possible, we will collect personal information directly from the individual.